hashicorp/terraform-provider-aws/website/docs/r/dms_replication_config.html.markdown

 }
 ```

-Using `terraform import`, import a serverless replication using the `replication_config_identifier`.
+Using `terraform import`, import a replication config using the `replication_config_identifier`.
 For example:

 ```console
 % terraform import aws_dms_replication_config.test test-dms-serverless-replication-tf